soloesteban/masters_stevens/Methodology.md

 - Use Stevens Institute of Technology guidelines and templates for masters project.

-- Develop the "book" as a system: stakeholder needs, concept, architecture, models, requirements, verification/validation.
+- Develop the "knowledge repository" as a system: stakeholder needs, concept, architecture, models, requirements, verification/validation.

 - Select and utilize systems engineering methods and tools from courses of Stevens School of Systems and Enterprises.